Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs

 \section{Bridging the Modality Gap via Self-Distillation}

-Our error analysis (Section~\ref{sec:error_analysis}) traced the modality gap to two mechanisms: difficulty reading text from pixels and a collapse in chain-of-thought reasoning.
-To address both, we propose \emph{self-distillation}: the model's own text-mode reasoning supervises its visual pathway, teaching it to reproduce the same multi-step reasoning from rendered images.
+Our error analysis (Section~\ref{sec:error_analysis}) identified reasoning collapse as the root cause of the modality gap: models produce dramatically shorter outputs in image mode, skipping step-by-step computation.
+To restore reasoning under visual input, we propose \emph{self-distillation}: training the model on its own text-mode reasoning traces paired with image inputs, teaching it to produce the same multi-step reasoning regardless of input modality.